 We will do our best to give you your first four choices.
 However, we cannot promise that all the subjects will run, or that there will be enough places in some groups.
 That is why we ask you to make sure you choose a reserve subject.
-It is also important that you submit the preference form by Friday 10 February so we can take your options into account when we construct the timetable.
+It is also important that you submit the preference so we can take your options into account when we construct the timetable.

-The preference form will be available for students to complete online after the Options Information Evening on 19th January 2023.
+The preference form will be available for students to complete online after the Open Evening on Thursday 4th January 2024.